Local Coastal Plan Update

 - Protecting the Snowy Plover, an endangered bird species that nests on Santa Monica beach;

-- Connections with the current planning process to create the Downtown Specific Plan;
+- Connections with the current planning process to create the Downtown Community Plan;

 - Providing an interactive experience to understand how sea level rise will affect the beach through a rising tide line and powerful coastal storms through the Owl on the Pier installation.